Pelagicore/software-factory/docs/chapters/architecture/SOTA-system.rst

 At this point, you can either wait for a while, so that SWUpdate polls for updates and finds the new deployment campaign or kill and restart SWUpdate.
-You should find detailed informations on the installation process in the standard output of SWUpdate.
+You should find detailed information on the installation process in the standard output of SWUpdate.

 When the update is applied, you can also check the Hawkbit Management UI and